HankBO/HankBO/README.md

-- 👋 Hi, I’m a 3-year developer.
-I used to be a data analyst.
+- 👋 Hi, I’m a 3-year software engineer with a MSc degree in Computer Science.
-- 👀 I learned computer science by myself.
+- 👀 I used to be a data analyst.
+I made my career transition by self-learning.
 - 👨‍💻 Involved company projects: AI(CV) end-to-end service, Python Fintech BI library;
 - 🌱 I often use Python, Java, Typescript
 - 💞️ I’m looking to collaborate on open source projects